sjcjoosten/cs30/README.md

 ### Contributing code

-Please for the repository, make your changes there, add your name to the CONTRIBUTORS.md file, and send me a pull-request.
+Please fork the repository, make your changes there, add your name to the CONTRIBUTORS.md file, and send me a pull-request.

 ### Why Haskell?
 Why not Haste?